How to Master Adhesive Selection for Industrial Applications

 Successful bonding in heavy-duty manufacturing requires matching the adhesive chemistry to the specific surface energy of your substrate.
 Experience since the 1990s shows that high-strength structural acrylics providing 25 MPa tensile shear strength offer the most reliable results on challenging plastics.

-You must also account for environmental stressors like thermal cycling up to 150°C to ensure the long-term integrity of the joint.
-Laboratory testing confirms that selecting a high-viscosity epoxy of 30,000 cps prevents run-off during the critical initial cure phase which often lasts 24 hours at 20°C.
+You must also account for environmental stressors, such as thermal cycling up to 150°C, to ensure the long-term integrity of the joint.
+Laboratory testing confirms that selecting a high-viscosity epoxy of 30,000 cps prevents run-off during the critical initial cure phase, which often lasts 24 hours at 20°C.

 As a Platinum Apollo Distributor with over 25 years of technical expertise, we’re a specialist UK supplier of high-performance adhesives rated for 20 MPa shear strength.
 As adhesive specialists, we advocate for thorough surface preparation to achieve a permanent bond reaching 18 N/mm² on degreased aluminium.